Your Guide to a Fall Color Wine Tour

 - Money.
 Many of the wineries have tasting fees.
 Bring cash or a card to cover fees where you might not purchase a bottle of wine.
 Each winery’s policy is different.

 - Bottled water.
-Here’s a tip from Kathy at Bel Lago, “For a successful wine tour, drink as much water as you do in wine.
+Here’s a tip we picked up at Bel Lago, “For a successful wine tour, drink as much water as you do in wine.
 And be sure to eat.”

 What to Leave at Home

 - “Don’t wear lipstick.”
-This tip is from Caryn at 2 Lads Winery.
+This tasting tip we picked up at 2 Lads Winery.
 It’s not just the marks on the glass that are left behind.
 Lipstick imparts flavors like petroleum and other chemicals when wine passes over your lips.

 - No perfume.
 It ruins your tasting experience, and everyone else’s.
 The scent of one person’s perfume can contaminate the air in a tasting room for hours.